King Von: Death

-On November 6, 2020, at around 2:15 am, Bennett and his crew were involved in an altercation with Quando Rondo's crew outside of the Monaco Hookah Lounge in Atlanta, Georgia.
+On November 6, 2020, at around 3:00 AM, Bennett and his crew were involved in an altercation with Quando Rondo's crew outside of the Monaco Hookah Lounge in Atlanta, Georgia.
 The dispute quickly escalated into gunfire, and Bennett was shot multiple times.
 He was transported to a hospital in critical condition and died there later that day.
 He was 26 years old.
 The Georgia Bureau of Investigation reported that two people were killed and six wounded.
 One of the wounded men, while being treated for a gunshot wound, was placed in police custody for Bennett's murder.
 The suspect was identified as 22-year-old Timothy "Lul Timm" Leeks, a rapper affiliated with Quando Rondo.
 In August 2023, charges were dropped against Leeks under Georgia's "stand-your-ground" law.
 On November 14, 2020, Bennett was buried at Burr Oak Cemetery in Alsip, Cook County, Illinois.

-In October 2024, Chicago rapper and Bennett's close friend Lil Durk, was arrested near Miami International Airport on federal charges, including conspiracy to commit murder-for-hire, the charges allege that Banks orchestrated a plot targeting rapper Quando Rondo, purportedly in retaliation for the 2020 killing of Bennett, resulting in the death of Quando Rondo's cousin, Saviay'a "Lul Pab" Robinson.
+In October 2024, Chicago rapper and Bennett's close friend Lil Durk, was arrested near Miami International Airport on federal charges, including conspiracy to commit murder-for-hire, the charges allege that Durk orchestrated a plot targeting rapper Quando Rondo, purportedly in retaliation for the 2020 killing of Bennett, resulting in the death of Quando Rondo's cousin, Saviay'a "Lul Pab" Robinson.
 Five members of Durk's collective, Only the Family (OTF), were also arrested in connection with this case.

 Remembrance

-During the 64th Annual Grammy Awards, Bennett was included in the In Memoriam montage.
+During the 63rd Annual Grammy Awards, Bennett was included in the In Memoriam montage.
 In August 2021, a mural depicting King Von was painted by artist Chris Devins on a large wall overlooking Martin Luther King Drive in the Parkway Gardens complex, where Von was raised; the work was commissioned by Delilah Martinez, an art gallery owner and founder of the Mural Movement, self-described as "a creative response to the murder of George Floyd."
 Bennett was depicted with a backward baseball cap and wearing a silver "O'Block" chain.
 The mural attracted controversy among Chicago residents, with some arguing it glorified gang violence and would attract gang-related crime to the area.
 Eventually, some three years after it appeared, on November 29, 2024, the mural was removed from Parkway Gardens.